MHickey2/Wannabe-Healthy/README.md

 ###  18. Login Page   <a name="loginpage"></a>

 A registered User can log in to the website by inputting the username and password and they will have full access to all the features of the site.
+Logged in Users have full acess to all the features within the site.
 <br>

 <p align ="center">